yakovenko79/My-resume/README.md

 ## QA ENGINEER, QA AUTOMATION ENGINEER
 imresquer@gmail.com | https://www.linkedin.com/in/mikhail-iakovenko-b92268239/ | discord: Mikhail Yakovenko (@yakovenko79)

 As a professional, I always clearly understand what I'm doing and always get great results as you can see from my achievements below.
-Fields of my expertise: test design methods, competent test coverage, troubleshooting 3-tier web applications
+I have already worked in several companies as a full stack engineer, where I performed manual testing, and also created several automated testing projects. from scratch.
+Also, fields of my expertise: test design methods, competent test coverage, troubleshooting 3-tier web applications.
+Ready for business trips, ready for relocation.

 ## PROFESSIONAL EXPERIENCE